seraogianluca/RoomBooking/docs/Tutorial.md

 }
 ````

-The `@JoinColumn` annotation tells Hibernate to map the relation on a column of the table instead of creating a join table between the entities.
-In this way the relation will be mapped using foreign keys.
+The `@JoinColumn` annotation tells Hibernate to map the relation on the column of the table instead of creating a join table between the entities.
+This means that the relation will be mapped using foreign keys.

-In this way we mapped the relation between the entities as a bidirectional relation, that can be navigated from both sides.
+Mapping the both side make the relation bidirectional, so can be navigated from both sides.
 In the bidirectional relations it's a good practice to mark the *many-to-one* side as the **parent** side.

 ## 3. Bidirectional Many-to-many relation

 A Many to Many relation occurs when multiple records in a table are associated with multiple records in the related one.

-Let’s consider the following relation between `student` and `laboratory`:
+Let’s consider the relation between `student` and `laboratory`:

 ![many_to_many](/schemas/task1/many_to_many.png)

 A **student may book several laboratories, while a laboratory may be booked by several students**.

-In the example code the **parent** side of the association is the *laboratory*, and the **child** side *student* refers to it.
+In this example the parent side of the relation is `laboratory`, and the child side is `student`.

 **Laboratory.java**
 ````java